ZationServer/zation-service-mysql/README.md

 ## Usage
 To use this service, you have to define it in the services configuration of your zation server.
-To do this, you use the default exported function that requires an instances argument.
+To do this, use the default exported function that requires an instances argument.
 In this argument, you can define different database connection configurations linked to a name (instanceName).
 The connection settings are the same as in the npm module [mysql](https://www.npmjs.com/package/mysql).
 If you only want to specify one connection setting or